ljx213101212/frontend-tech-stacks/react/README.md

   - **Virtual DOM**: A lightweight tree-like data structure used by React's **reconciliation algorithm**.
 It compares the **current Virtual** DOM with **a new version**, determining the most efficient way to update the actual DOM.
 This process optimizes rendering by updating only the necessary parts of the page.

 - **react-dom** DOM : renderer for React, handling rendering and hydration.
 In NextJs, it was Used for client-side rendering and hydration in SSR.

-  - **react-dom/server** Server-side rendering for React.
-In NextJS, it was Used for server-side rendering (SSR) and static site generation (SSG).
-  - **react-dom/client** Client-side rendering for React.
-In NextJS, it was Used for client-side rendering and hydration in SSR.